micmejia/bible-dump/AMPC/1 John/1 John 4.md

-In this the love of God was made manifest (displayed) where we are concerned: in that God sent His Son, the only begotten _or_ [^f]unique [Son], into the world so that we might live through Him.
+In this the love of God was made manifest (displayed) where we are concerned: in that God sent His Son, the only begotten _or_ unique [Son], into the world so that we might live through Him.